im-nsk/BWN-real-time-stock-data-streaming-with-kafka/README.md

-# 📈 Real-Time Stock Data Streaming with Kafka
+# 📈 Real-Time Stock Data Streaming with Kafka & AWS Cloud

+> This is part of the **BWN Project Series — Build With Nishant**, where I build real-world data engineering projects from scratch and share insight step-by-step.

+---

 ## 🚀 Project Overview